The two most common causes of drywall seams cracking are inadequate support behind the drywall and improper taping.

 You can reduce wood and drywall movement by acclimating building materials to the environment for at least 24 hours before installing them.

-By pre-conditioning the interior temperature and humidity levels before hanging new drywall, you can reduce the risk of cracks appearing.
+By pre-conditioning the interior temperature and humidity levels before hanging new wallboard, you can reduce the risk of cracks appearing.

 But the most effective way to reduce drywall seams cracking from humidity-induced expansion and contraction is to use resilient channel between the framing and drywall.